OmoEsther/ICP-Hotels/README.md

 This next step shows how to mint icp tokens from the locally deployed Ledger canister.

-- Copy your dfx address from the wallet on the doc reg frontend by clicking on it.
+- Copy your dfx address from the wallet on the doc reg frontend.

     ![gettokens](./img/mint.png)